Technology Acceptable Use Policies

 1.2.3 Account Activation/Termination

 Student email accounts will become available for activation within 24 hours of registering for classes at Lourdes University.
-All students who activate a Lourdes University student email account are required to read and accept the Information Technology Acceptable Use Policy through the iWolf program.
+All students who activate a Lourdes University student email account are required to adhere to the Information Technology Acceptable Use Policy.

 Email accounts will be deleted if the student has not registered for classes in over two years.
 Lourdes University reserves the right to terminate student email accounts any time and for any reason.